playoutsideplay/jamesbrierly/content/_index.md

   >}}
   {{< hextra/feature-card
     title="Multi-Language Made Easy"
-    subtitle="Create multi-language pages by just adding locales suffix to the Markdown file.
+    subtitle="Create multi-language pageis by just adding locales suffix to the Markdown file.
 Adding i18n support to your site is intuitive."
   >}}
   {{< hextra/feature-card
     title="And Much More..."